2sic/2sxc-docs/2sxc Docs Generator/basics/index.md

 # 2sxc Basics Overview

-In 2sxc most things _just work_.
+In 2sxc most things _just magically work_.
 These docs give you a deep understanding of how they work so you can figure out really cool stuff.
-But don't be intimidated - by default things just magically work.

 ## How Systems and Users Interact

+This is what web-systems do from a bird's-eye perspective.

 <img src="./assets/show-interact-edit.png" align="right" class="float-right" width="300px">

-This is what web-systems do from a bird's-eye perspective.
-On the top you see what happens in the browser:
+On the top you see what happens in the [browser](xref:Basics.Browser.Index):

-1. **Show** content / output Output using HTML.
+1. **Show** content / output using HTML
-1. **Interact**ive Content or SPAs where the UI is smart and works with data.
+1. **Interact**ive Content or SPAs where the UI is smart and works with data
-1. **Edit**ing content and data works by default, and you can do a lot more.
+1. **Edit**ing content and data works by default, and you can do a lot more

-The bottom shows what happens on the server:
+The bottom shows what happens on the [server](xref:Basics.Server.Index):

 1. **Awesomeize**: this is where you template the data and add logic.
 1. **Prepare** is a layer of data processing where the desired data is selected to be shown, filtered, sorted etc.
-1. **Your Data** is the original material - created by an editor in the CMS or it's data coming from SQL, CSV or elsewhere.
+1. **[Your Data](xref:Basics.Data.Index)** is the original material - created by an editor in the CMS or it's data coming from SQL, CSV or elsewhere.

 ## How to Learn the Basics